YannDubs/website_old/_glossary/concepts.md

 .

-We thus see that in order to keep a constant support (i.e amount of knowledge of the space), we need to look at more data when adding dimensions.
-In other words, if we add dimensions without adding data, there will be large unknown spaces.
+In order to keep a constant support (*i.e.* amount of knowledge of the space), we thus need more data when adding dimensions.
+In other words, if we add dimensions without adding data, there will be large unknown sub-spaces.
 This is called sparsity.

 I have kept the same number of observation in the plots, so that you can appreciate how "holes" appear in our training data as the dimension grows.
 </div>